 The committee also has representation from other BMA committees (such as the sessional GPs committee, the GP trainees committee, Scottish council, and the Scottish consultants committee), and external committees such as RCGP Scotland, Medical Practitioners Union and the Scottish Dental Practice Committee of the British Dental Association.

-The committee can choose to co-opt members each session if they want to add particular expertise to the committee – for the 2019/20 session the committee co-opted Dr John Kyle for his experience as a doctor in his first five years post training, and Dr Chris Williams for his experience and knowledge in IT and role in the Scottish Joint GP IT Group.
+The committee can choose to co-opt members each session if they want to add particular expertise to the committee – for the 2020/21 session the committee co-opted Dr John Kyle for his experience as a doctor in his first five years post training, and Dr Chris Williams for his experience and knowledge in IT and for co-chairing the Scottish Joint GP IT Group.

 Chair: Andrew Buist